codelabuk/labuk-data-platform/docs/local-setup.md

 **Memory-saving tips:**
 - Keep Spark History Server scaled to 0 when not needed
 - Use `executor.instances: 0` (driver-only mode) for Spark jobs
-- Don't run EventGenerator and Bronze job simultaneously at first

 ---